slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Speed is useful only if you are running in the right direction."
 -- Joel Barker*

-> *"I'm a slow walker but I never walk back."
+> *"I’m a slow walker but I never walk back."
 -- Abraham Lincoln*

 > *"Most people overestimate what they can do in one year and underestimate what they can do in ten years."